HaganShane/IST250/README.md

 # IST250
-HTML Project from IST250 at Penn State
+HTML Projects from IST250 at Penn State during the Fall 2019 Semester